Benji-Wagner/SequenceMapper/README.md

-# sequence_mapping
+# sequence_mapper
-Mapping sequence reads to a list of reference barcodes
+This package aims to educate users on how sample DNA reads from high-throughput sequencing processes can be mapped to reference barcodes.
+More details to come.